adamsilver/fdpb/02-a-checkout-flow.md

 ### Autofill

-Most modern browsers can automatically fill in form fields.
-When the user focuses a particular field, the browser checks if it has the information stored.
-If it does, the user can select it without having to type.
-Additionally, since iOS 8, the Safari browser lets users scan their card using the iPhone's camera to fill in the fields automatically.
+Most modern browsers can automatically fill in form fields, by way of the `autocomplete` attribute.
+When the user focuses a particular field, the browser checks if it has that information stored&mdash;if it does, the user can select it without having to type.
+Additionally, since iOS 8, the Safari browser lets users scan their card using the iPhone's camera&mdash;it uses the same mechanism to automatically fill out those fields.

-Not only does this drastically reduce the amount of effort to complete the form, but it also negates the chance of typos.
+Not only does this drastically reduce the amount of effort to complete the form, but it also negates the chance of typos&mdash;two very helpful usability improvements on a form that has the highest drop off rates in ecommerce.

-Autofill and card scanning is enabled via the `autocomplete` attribute.
-Some older browsers offer similar functionality by parsing the `name` attribute instead.
-For widest support, you should specify the correct values for both attributes as shown below.
+As mentioned earlier, autofill is enabled with the `autocomplete` attribute.
+Most modern browsers support, but for those that don't some older browers offer similar functionality by using the `name` attribute instead.
+For the widest support, you should specify the correct values for both attributes as shown below.

 ```HTML
 <div class="field">